On the cop number and the weak Meyniel conjecture for algebraic graphs: Introduction

 \section{Introduction}

-The game of cops and robbers is a two player strategic game played on a finite graph.
-The game (in the form we shall consider) was introduced by Nowakowski and Winkler \cite{NowakowskiWinklerVertexToVertexPursuitInGraph}, and independently by Quilliot \cite{QuilliotThesis}, though other variants of the game, similar in style have been played before mainly using Alquerque boards.
+The game of cops and robbers was introduced by Nowakowski and Winkler \cite{NowakowskiWinklerVertexToVertexPursuitInGraph}, and independently by Quilliot \cite{QuilliotThesis}, though other variants of the game, similar in style have been played before mainly using Alquerque boards.
 As mentioned by Bonato, a reference to the game of cops and robbers exists in a book of puzzles by Dudeney \cite{DudeneyAmusement}, as early as 1917.
-This game is played as follows.
+This game is played on a finite connected graph as follows.
 First, the cops each choose a vertex in the given graph.
 Then, the robber chooses a vertex.
-The game begins and the cops and the robber alternate in taking turns, with the cops starting first.
-A cop turn consists of each cop either staying put or moving to an adjacent vertex.
-A robber turn consists of the robber either staying put or moving to an adjacent vertex.
-The game is played with perfect information i.e., everyone knows the positions of the others.
-The goal of the cops is for one cop to occupy the same vertex as the robber, which is called ``capturing" the robber.
-The goal of the robber is to evade capture forever.
-The cop number of a graph is the minimum value of $c$ such that $c$ cops can capture the robber in a finite number of steps, no matter how the robber plays.
+The game begins and the cops and the robber alternate in taking turns by moving along the edges, with the cops starting first.
+The minimum number of cops, required to capture the robber no matter how the robber plays, is called the \emph{cop number} of the graph.
 For further details, we refer to the book by Bonato--Nowakowski \cite{BonatoNowakowskiSTMLCopsRobbers}, and the survey by Baird--Bonato \cite{BairdBonatoMeynielConjSurvey}.